vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 The following are the changes at the back-end.
 1. Add gem dependencies
 2. Add middleware
-3. Add controller for authentication
+3. Add a controller for authentication
 4. Add secrets
 5. Add Landing Pages